BAJAJ FINSERV DIRECT LIMITED

 Offline Application

-1. Visiting the nearest bank branch participating in the Stand-Up India scheme.
+1. Visit the nearest Scheduled Commercial Bank branch offering Stand‑Up India loans

-2. Collecting the physical loan application form and filling it with accurate details.
+2. Collect and fill out the physical loan application form with accurate details

-4. Submitting the form to the bank’s loan officer for processing.
+4. Submit the completed form to the bank’s loan officer for assessment

 Loans sanctioned are disbursed after proper verification and background checks.